7 Core Marketing Metrics to Use

 Most companies never take the time to properly measure the effects of their marketing efforts on their sales.
 Calculating your marketing ROI is crucial for knowing whether you are heading towards profitability.
 We know it is difficult to measure the performance of your content defined in your content marketing strategy.

-But we came up with a three metrics you can easily measure and keep track of how well your marketing campaigns are doing, so you can make the right decisions for your business.
+But we came up with seven metrics you can easily measure and keep track of how well your marketing campaigns are doing, so you can make the right decisions for your business.